-529.1.3 Specimen Collection
+529.1.3 SPECIMEN COLLECTION

 A specimen collection fee is not separately reimbursable when the same provider is collecting the specimen and processing the specimen.
 The collection of the specimen is considered an inherent part of processing the specimen.
-A specimen collection fee is separately reimbursable to the collecting provider when the specimen is collected in one place of service but is processed elsewhere.
+A specimen collection fee is separately reimbursable to the collecting provider when the specimen is collected in the collecting provider's office or laboratory, but is processed elsewhere.

-When a specimen is drawn and sent to a reference tab for processing, West Virginia Medicaid will reimburse the referring provider for the specimen collection and the reference table processing the specimen.
+When a specimen is drawn and sent to a reference lab for processing, West Virginia Medicaid will reimburse the referring provider for the specimen collection and the reference lab for processing the specimen.
 The reference lab must enroll for reimbursement for services rendered.